bueti/ccp/README.md

 ## Compilation
 Running `make` will produce a `server` and `client` executable in the `bin` folder.

+For debugging purposes run `make debug`, this will build the binaries with debug symbols and no optimizations.

 ## Start the server
     ./bin/server -n <size> [-d]